 Each constituent college offers a unique and rich experience to its students based on its particular history, culture, and traditions.
 While each constituent college is based in an administrative region, it is important to note that Cégeps have “open borders” and serve all regions of Québec.
 For example, our St. Lawrence and Lennoxville constituent colleges regularly welcome students from the eastern regions of Québec such as the Côte Nord and Gaspésie.

-Passionate about its commitment to students and inspired by its mission and values, the Champlain Regional Association’s mission is to promote equality between men and women.
+Passionate about its commitment to students and inspired by its mission and values, the Champlain Regional College aspires to:

 The offices were successively located in the former Lennoxville high school, on the Bishop’s/Champlain campus, in the J.S.
 Mitchell building in Sherbrooke and in the former Leblanc school in the old northern district of Sherbrooke.